 Objective

-The objective is to provide a hierarchical network of transportation corridors that respond to land use and , provide a safe and convenient transport for all road user modes, provide access to adjacent property, travel choices, are well connected, safe to use and provide corridors for utility services.
+The objective is to work towards a hierarchical network of transportation corridors that align with the NZTA One Network Framework (ONF), that respond to land use and landform, provide a safe and convenient transport for all road user modes, provide access to adjacent property, travel choices, are well connected, safe to use and provide corridors for utility services.
 They must be consistent in their design standards to provide uniform guidance to users and be designed and built to provide at the least whole of life cost to the community, consistent with the desired level of service.

 Reference documents

-Details of documents referenced in this section are as follows:
+Details of documents referenced in this section follows.
+This is not an exhaustive list.
+Standards, guides and manuals are constantly in revision or new ones created.
+Council also have some specific guides and policies that are not listed here.

-Table 13: Standards and legislation
+Table 18: Standards and legislation